vegaprotocol/vegawallet-desktop/frontend/automation/README.md

 "test": "cypress run --env TAGS='@e2e-test' --spec 'cypress/integration/**/*.feature'"
 ```

-if you pass in the CYPRESS_ENV it will run the tests with the corresponding config file in your config folder
+If you pass in the `CYPRESS_ENV` it will run the tests with the corresponding config file in your config folder.

 ### Environment configs